JSFoundation/TAC/Applications/arc.md

 - `hello-world-production-post-api-likes`
 - `hello-world-production-post-api-likes-000likeID`
 - `hello-world-production-post-api-likes-000likeID-delete`

+`@html` lambda route handlers work very similarily to Express.
+Responses can be one of 200, 302, 404 or 500 status codes.
+Sessions are supported by default. `@json` works the same (except `content-type` is `application/json` instead of `html/text`).

 ##### SNS Event Triggered Lambdas

 - `hello-world-staging-hit-counter`
 - `hello-world-production-hit-counter`

+These lambdas are subscribed to a corosponding SNS topic that can be invoked by any other lambda programatically by publishing a JSON payload to that topic.
+Pub sub!

 ##### DynamoDB Tables

-> Additionally `.arc` supports DynamoDB table indexes and lambdas triggered by insert, update and delete events.

 - `hello-world-staging-likes`
 - `hello-world-producion-likes`
+- `arc-staging-sessions`
+- `arc-production-sessions`

+> Additionally `.arc` supports DynamoDB table indexes and lambdas triggered by insert, update and delete events.

 ---